 7. Selected fill, whether selected from locally-excavated material or imported, shall consist of uniform, readily-compactible material.
 Fill shall be free from vegetable matter, building rubbish and frozen material or materials susceptible to spontaneous combustion, and shall exclude clay of liquid limit greater than 80 and/or plastic limit greater than 55 and materials of excessively high moisture content.
-Clay lumps and stones

-(i) The highway authority may impose requirements for backfilling under existing highways. retained on 75 mm and 37.5 mm sieves, respectively, shall be excluded from the fill material.
+Clay lumps and stones retained on 75 mm and 37.5 mm sieves, respectively, shall be excluded from the fill material.